shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 </p>

 ## Creating a New Extension

+As a developer, you use the Shoutem CLI to handle the lifecycle of extensions.

 Start by using the `shoutem login` command with your Shoutem credentials ("{{ site.example.devName }}" is used as a developer name in this example).